 Sunday, June 3, 2012

 It kind of felt like I had a secret.
 A little family of birds all my own.
-I felt protective of them--always making sure that they were all right.
-I worried when it was too hot and the sun was beating down on them.
+I felt protective of them — always making sure they were all right.
+I worried when it was too hot, and the sun was beating down on them.
 I worried when it was cold and windy, with the mommy robin's feathers blowing fiercely in the wind.
-And then one day the horrible of horribles happened.
+And then one day, the horror of horrors happened.
 We had a storm, and one of the nests was blown out of the tree into my front yard.
 The only evidence--tiny little feathers scattered on my front porch.
 I'm not ashamed to admit that I cried--just a little.
 I was heartsick.
-The incident made me all that more protective of my remaining nest and little chicks.
+The incident made me all the more protective of my remaining nest and little chicks.

 I was truly blessed one morning.
 I got to see it.
-Experience it with my own eyes for the first time in my life.
+I experienced it firsthand for the first time in my life.
 I woke up, and as was my habit, I went to the window.
-There perched on the side of its nest was one of the babies.
-He looked straight ahead at his mother who was about 10 feet across from him, and in one swift motion flew--he landed on the closest branch, his mother not far away.
+There, perched on the side of its nest, was one of the babies.
+He looked straight ahead at his mother, who was about 10 feet across from him, and in one swift motion flew--he landed on the closest branch, his mother not far away.
 I felt the intake of my breath as I literally gasped out loud.
 It was beautiful to see.
-I waited for a long time, I wanted to see what would happen next, but after several minutes realized that most likely he was going to stay on his safe little branch for a while.
-He sat calling out to her, but she was waiting, teaching, being a mom.
+I waited for a long time.
+I wanted to see what would happen next, but after several minutes, I realized he was most likely going to stay on his safe little branch for a while.
+He sat calling out to her, but she was waiting, teaching, and being a mom.

 They are gone now--mommy and baby.
-I wonder--who will come back next year?
+I wonder — who will come back next year?
 Where will the new nests be built?
-I'm looking forward to watching and waiting and discovering, I love birds.
+I'm looking forward to watching, waiting, and discovering.
+I love birds.
 Always have.

 I guess in some ways I feel like that mommy bird.
 I watched her prepare, build her home, make it safe.
 And in a moment...the nests are empty.
 My chicks flew away a few years ago.
 They tested their wings and then, in a breath of time, they were gone.
 Yes, I think I feel her pain, for it happened to me too.